Many anglers will often overlook “size” as a critical presentation characteristic when it comes to ice fishing and choosing baits like a spoon.

 As Tony Roach states in the video above, there are many times when fish are keying in on a specific size of forage.
 Certain bodies of water can carry different sized forage from year to year based on the success of different year classes of perch, cisco or shiners in the lake.
 If the walleyes in your lake are primarily feeding on smaller shiners, they might completely turn their nose to larger sized spoons, and vice versa with bigger ciscoes and smaller spoons.

 Next time you’re on the ice and the walleyes aren’t biting, try upsizing or downsizing your bait.
-It might make a huge difference.
+That little change might make a huge difference.